Rony Stanyforth © Getty Images

 Born May 30, 1892, Lieutenant-Colonel Rony Stanyforth was an excellent wicketkeeper who served Yorkshire for close to two decades and England during both World Wars.
-Abhishek Mukherjee looks at the first wicketkeeper who lead England.
+Abhishek Mukherjee looks at the first wicketkeeper to lead England.

 If you think a hard-fought Yorkshireman cricketer, seldom does an amateur Etonian resembling a Greek God come across your mind; if you think a strict disciplinarian from the army, you do not visualise a man in huge gloves crouching behind the stumps.
 Ronald Thomas “Rony” Stanyforth was all four rolled into one.

-Despite being a sound wicketkeeper — good enough to play and lead [which, possibly, was because he was an amateur] England in four Tests — Stanyforth never took the world by storm with his batting, scoring a mere 1,092 runs at 17.33 with six fifties from 61 First-Class matches, in addition to 72 catches and 21 stumpings.
+Despite being a sound wicketkeeper — good enough to play and lead [which, possibly, was because he was an amateur] England in four Tests — Stanyforth never took the world by storm with his batting, scoring a mere 1,092 runs at 17.33 with 6 fifties from 61 First-Class matches, in addition to 72 catches and 21 stumpings.

 What made Stanyforth stand out was his strong sense of morality, which gelled seamlessly with his sense of humour, making him an excellent leader.
 Ian Peebles wrote in The Cricketer: “With his [Stanyforth’s] humour, warmth and fibre he was the most entertaining and convivial team-mate yet as captain, though unobtrusively, very much in command of the situation…In the affairs of cricket the same qualities made him a splendid administrator, dauntless in what he regarded as being right, whether popular or not.”